bonhl09/STM32F4_CanBus_Communicator/README.md

 This repository contains code that operates the CanBus controller on the STM32F4 microcontroller

 How to hook up the board:

-	1) Connect the STM32F4 CanBus to a MCP2551 High-Speed Can Transceiver.
-	   Look at http://ww1.microchip.com/downloads/en/DeviceDoc/21667f.pdf for wiring details
+	1) Connect the STM32F4 CanBus to a MCP2551 High-Speed Can Transceiver.Look at http://ww1.microchip.com/downloads/en/DeviceDoc/21667f.pdf for wiring details

 	2) Enable a slew rate of 24 V/us on the Can Transceiver by connecting RS to GND through a 10K resistor.